Curriculum for Teachers

 Gummy Bears and Light

-- MS-PS4-1: Use mathematical representations to describe a simple model for waves that includes how the amplitude of a wave is related to the energy in a wave.
+How do different colors of matter allow light to be reflected, absorbed, and transmitted?- MS-PS4-1: Use mathematical representations to describe a simple model for waves that includes how the amplitude of a wave is related to the energy in a wave.

 - MS-PS4-2: Develop and use a model to describe that waves are reflected, absorbed, or transmitted through various materials.